 The goals of the Walsh-Welch-Welsh surnames project is to help sort out the families into extended family groups and clans as is appropriate.
 We want to gain a deeper understanding of our origins and migrations of our male lineages, while helping you find family paternal lineages and deep ancestral origins.
 An important role of the project is to support DNA testing steps that will help identify where you fit within with our surnames group and for your haplogroup.

-Variants of our surname include: le Waleys, Walsch, Walsh, Walshe, Welch, Welsh, Walensis.
-This is not a project for people of Welsh descent but of different surnames.
+Variants of our surname include: le Waleys, Walsch, Walsh, Walshe, Welch, Welsh, Walensis, Walynus.
+This is NOT a project for other surnames even if they are of Welsh (country of Wales) descent There is a Wales DNA project at FTDNA

 Please read this web page entirely.
 Below you will find: